Universal Credit – Full Service

 Ammanford Jobcentre Plus, Park Street, Ammanford SA18 2NT.
 Telephone 0800 169 0190.
 Opening hours Monday to Friday 8am to 6pm.
 Saturday and Sunday closed.

-Universal Credit numbers for all 3 above jobcentres:
+Universal Credit numbers for all 3 Carmarthenshire jobcentres:

 Universal Credit Full Service Area (numbers available Monday to Friday 8am to 6pm):